 Your allied healthcare team should include many of the following professionals:

 Movement disorders specialists are neurologists who specialize in conditions such as Parkinson's disease and have experience treating it at every stage.
 The Parkinson's Foundation recommends people diagnosed with PD make a movement disorders doctor a major part of their healthcare team.
 If you live near a medical center that has a movement disorders program, one of these specialists may be your regular PD doctor.
 For those without easy access to an academic medical center or a specialist in private practice, we recommend a nearby general neurologist for most of your care and then traveling a longer distance a few times a year to see a specialist.

 Physical therapists help people living with PD maintain or regain mobility.
 They develop customized exercises to address walking, balance, posture, flexibility and strength challenges associated with Parkinson's.
-A physical therapist can also provide ways to prevent freezing and falls.
+A physical therapist can also provide ways to prevent Temporary, involuntary inability to take a step or initiate movement. and falls.

 An occupational therapist can help change your home or work environment, your approach to tasks and even the tasks themselves to meet any PD-related challenges.
 Occupational therapists can also help you find any assistive devices — from a swivel seat for your car to a specialized computer mouse — suited to your needs.

 Social workers offer counseling services to individuals, couples and families.
 A social worker can also help sort out and resolve insurance, housing and disability issues.

 Nutritionists can suggest optimal foods to help you continue to live well with Parkinson's.
 A nutritionist or dietician can also be helpful if you have trouble chewing or swallowing, difficulty preparing nutritious meals or problems with your weight.